First Mortgage Refinance 100%

 - Low Rate Refinancing 100% and Beyond

-What are the HARP Requirements for Mortgage Refinancing in 2017?
+What are the HARP Requirements for 100% Refinance Mortgage Loans in 2018?

 The Federal Housing Finance Agency recently stated that it planned to extend the HARP (Home Affordable Refinance Program) until Sept.
 30, 2017 to create a smooth transition to a new mortgage refinance product it intends to launch in Oct.
 2017.The FHFA states that Fannie Mae and Freddie Mac intend to implement a new refi program that is aimed at home owners with high LTV (loan to value ratios).